 What is an understatement of tax?

-Can I qualified for an offer in compromise can I still qualify for innocent spouse relief?
+If I qualified for an offer in compromise, can I still qualify for innocent spouse relief?

 No, you cannot qualify for innocent spouse relief if you already qualified and settled your taxes with an offer in compromise.

 How many years can my innocent spouse relief filing cover?

 Your innocent spouse relief filing will cover three years.
 If you want to cover more than three years you will have to file a separate IRS Form 8857 for the additional years.